-A good adviser will ensure that each stage of the claim is prepared correctly and to HMRC guidelines and protocol.
+A good advisor will ensure that each stage of the claim is prepared correctly and to HMRC guidelines and protocol.

 If any of the above are not satisfactorily met, HMRC can open an enquiry which can be a major headache to resolve.

 What is an enquiry?